dbmdz/development/ci/README.md

 Known limitations are:

-* Sonar checks are currently not supported
-* Publishing snapshots or releases to Nexus are not supported
+* Publishing snapshots to Sonatype Nexus and releases to GitHub